NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Network Flow Graph Extraction

-To decide whether a particular candidate application is malicious, we collect all network traffic generated during execution of that application within a given time interval after installation.
-The resulting data consists of a set of network flows described by feature vectors which can be extracted from \texttt{pcap}-files using tools such as \emph{CICFlowMeter} \citep{draper2016characterization}.
-Each flow $F$ describes network traffic between two endpoints during some time frame and has a feature vector $f \in \RR^d$ attached to it.
-Typical features include the total number of bytes sent, mean and standard deviation of packet length, or minimum and maximum inter-arrival time of packets.
+To decide whether a particular candidate instance of an application is malicious, we collect all network traffic generated during the execution of that application instance within a given time interval after installation.
+The resulting data consists of a set of network flows described by feature vectors that can be extracted from \texttt{pcap}-files using tools such as \emph{CICFlowMeter} \citep{draper2016characterization}.
+Thereby, each flow $F$ describes network traffic associated with one particular \texttt{(Source-IP, Source-Port, Destination-IP, Destination-Port, Protocol)}-tuple during the considered time frame and has a feature vector $f \in \RR^d$ attached to it.
+Typical features include the number of packets sent, mean and standard deviation of the packet length, or minimum and maximum interarrival time of the packets.

 From the resulting set of flows $\FF$, we extract a flow graph, where the nodes correspond to endpoints in the network and edges model communication between these endpoints.
-Instead of considering (IP, Port)-tuples, we factor out the port information and consider IP-endpoints for two main reasons: (1) Apart from standard ports, port selection is often arbitrary and would result in arbitrary and potentially misleading graph structure.
-(2) Empirically, we found (IP, Port)-graphs to be very sparse and rather uninformative.
-In comparison, IP-graphs exhibit much more interesting structure.
-Figure \ref{fig:graphs} shows an exemplary graph extracted from real data.
-More specifically, for a set of flows $\FF$, we extract a directed graph $G=(V,E)$ where the nodes correspond to endpoints involved in any flow in $\FF$ and a directed edge is added for all pairs $(s_i, t_i)$ for which there exists a flow $F_i$ with source and target IP $s_i$ and $t_i$, respectively.
-The feature vector assigned to this edge aggregates the features vectors $f_i \in \RR^d$ of all flows $F_i$ along this edge using the mean, median, standard deviation, skew and kurtosis functions and concatenating the aggregate values, resulting in a $5d$-dim. feature vector for each edge.
+Instead of considering \texttt{(IP, Port)}-tuples, we factor out the port information and consider IP-endpoints for two main reasons:

+\begin{enumerate} \item Apart from standard ports, port selection is often arbitrary and could even be subject to port randomization techniques, leading to arbitrary and potentially misleading graph structure. \item Empirically, we found \texttt{(IP, Port)}-graphs to be very sparse and rather uninformative.
+In comparison, IP-graphs exhibit much more interesting topologies. \end{enumerate}

+More specifically, from a set of flows $\FF$, we extract a directed graph $G=(V,E)$ where the nodes correspond to endpoints involved in any flow $F \in \FF$ and a directed edge is added for all pairs $(s_i, t_i)$ for which there exists a flow $F_i \in \FF$ with source and target IP $s_i$ and $t_i$, respectively.
+The feature vector assigned to this edge aggregates the feature vectors $f_i \in \RR^d$ of all flows $F_i$ along this edge using a set of five aggregation functions.
+For each feature, the shape of the distribution of values along the edge is described using the first four moments, namely the mean, standard deviation, skew and kurtosis, and the median value.
+The aggregate values are computed for each feature and then concatenated, resulting in a feature vector $x_i \in \RR^{5d}$ for each edge $e_i \in E$.
+The flow graph extraction procedure is illustrated in Figure \ref{fig:graph_extraction}.
+Figure \ref{fig:graph_scareware} shows an exemplary graph extracted from real data.